sriramab/gamamanual/References/GAMLReferences/Statements.md

 #### Definition

-`draw` is used in an aspect block to expresse how agents of the species will be drawn.
+`draw` is used in an aspect block to express how agents of the species will be drawn.
 It is evaluated each time the agent has to be drawn.
 It can also be used in the graphics block.

 #### Usages